CausalLearning/SparseFool/README.md

 This function implements the algorithm proposed in [[2]](https://arxiv.org/pdf/1511.04599.pdf) for computing adversarial perturbations.
 It is used by sparsefool.py for the linear approximation of the decision boundary.

-### test_sparsefool.py

-A simple demo which computes the sparse adversarial perturbation of a test image.

-### test_perceptibility.py

-A simple demo that controls the perceptibility of the resulted perturbation of a test image.

 ### utils.py

 Includes general functions